itissid/js_toy_projects/minesweeper/README.md

 ### The task
-The student's task is to figure out how to complete a function that returns a string representing the board, so that we may be able to print it in a nice way on the console.
+The student's task is to figure out how to complete a function that returns a string representing the board.
+This string is then automatically printed on the console.
 Here is how to go about it:
 - Start by giving them an example of how a printed board should look like and how this task is set up.
 - Next ask them to complete the function `boardAsString` in `minesweeper.js` and returning a string from the function given the board.
 The student does not need to worry about console logging or how the printing happens, just the string representation of the board.
 - A bit of knowledge of function return values is required.